carolynvs/carolynvanslyck.com/content/blog/2021-08-08-open-source-curious.md

 > This is part two in the series [Open Source: The Nice and Accurate Advice of Carolyn Van Slyck]({{< ref "2021-08-06-open-source-journey.md" >}})

 It feels like common wisdom lately that _obviously_ you should want to contribute to open source.
 But it isn't always clear why!
 It is unpaid work, so what do you get out of it?
 These are all going to seem like selfish reasons to get into open source.
 And they are!
-There are lots of warm fuzzy reasons to give your time away for free, but this is your life, if you are going to give up time that could be better spent doing things that you love, it better be for a good reason.
+There are lots of warm fuzzy reasons to give your time away for free, but this is your life, if you are going to give up time that could be better spent doing other things, it better be for a good reason.

 Just keep in mind a short list of things that you should be doing _before_ giving your time away: taking care of yourself, your health, and your needs (yup, you are allowed to have those), eating, bathing, exercising, occasionally seeing the outdoors, family and friends.

 ## Experience

 Most don't have day jobs that pay you to work on exactly the right thing to line you up for that next step in your career.
-You could be a student looking to build experience for that first job, switching careers or roles, or your current job isn't handing out stretch projects with newer technology.
+You could be a student looking to build experience for that first job, switching careers or roles, or your current job isn't handing out stretch projects with interesting technology.

 One tried and true solution is to write yet another TODO app, or buy a domain and promise yourself that you will create something neat as a side project.
 The problem with that is that coming up with what to write is hard and when you are done, interviewers won't value your random project as much as a project that has name recognition, or even better something that they actually use themselves.
-Contributing to an established open source project with an active community increases the likelihood that mentioning it on your cover letter or resume will yield interested questions, or even a thank you because they use a feature that you wrote.
+Contributing to an established open source project with an active community increases the likelihood that mentioning it on your cover letter or resume will yield interested questions, or a thanks for feature you wrote.

 When I interviewed at Microsoft after working on the Go package manager dep, more than one interviewer asked me questions about the project, and said that they use it.
 Every minute spent chatting about that open source work is one less minute white boarding.
 I know that I'm going to come off a lot better talking about my project than doing interpretive dance with a dry erase marker.